incoming-inc/ios-template-app/widget-integration.md

 ![Small widget example](./images/widget_small.png)
 ![Large widget example](./images/widget_large.png)

-All the widget code/XIBs is available for you to modify, you are therefore free to customise the look and feel of the widget.
+All the widget code/XIBs is available for you to modify, you are therefore free to customise the look and feel.

 ## Pre-requisites